kumpeapps/KKid/README.md

 - If you have forgotten your password you may enter your username in the username field and click "Forgot Password" and a reset link will be emailed to you.

-- After login you will be taken to the "Home" Screen
+- After login you will be taken to the [Home](https://github.com/justinkumpe/KKid#home-screen-after-login) Screen

 ###### NOTE: Child accounts and additional parent accounts for an existing household must be created after logging in as the master user or an admin user.